Nexus Celebration Mall

-Nexus Celebration Mall is a shopping mall in Udaipur two km from Fateh Sagar Lake.
-The mall is built on the historical theme and houses many utility services. and opened its first outlet in December 2010 before the official opening on 2 July 2011.
+Nexus Celebration Mall is a shopping mall in Udaipur, India.
+It is located around 2 km from the Fateh Sagar Lake.
+The mall is built with a historical theme and houses many utility services.
+It opened its first outlet in December 2010 before the official opening on 2 July 2011.
 The mall is made with the facade of stone along with 23 water bodies cascading fountains inside the mall.
-Blackstone group has accquired the mall and now it comes in their India NEXUS MALLS portfolio which has 17 malls in India now.
-The mall is now named as Nexus Celebration Mall.
+Previously named The Celebration Mall, Blackstone group acquired the mall and brought it under India Nexus Malls portfolio.